Median Optimal Treatment Regimes: Efficiency Bound

 \end{assumption} The conditions of Assumption~\ref{assump:statistical_models} only require some boundedness of the propensity score and conditional outcome density, as well as some weak smoothness of the conditional density in $y$.
-Importantly, this does not require any smoothness of the propensity score or outcome density in $X$, for example.
+Importantly, Assumption~\ref{assump:statistical_models} does not require any smoothness of the propensity score or outcome density in $X$.

-As written, the reminder term in Lemma~\ref{lemma:decomposition} does not appear to be second-order, i.e., involving products of differences of $\overline{\mathbb{P}}$ and $\mathbb{P}$.
-However, in the next corollary we show that it is in fact second-order, under the model assumption ( Assumption~\ref{assump:statistical_models}).
+As written, the reminder term $R_d(\overline{\mathbb{P}}, {\mathbb{P}})$ in Lemma~\ref{lemma:decomposition} does not appear to be second-order, i.e., involving products of differences of $\overline{\mathbb{P}}$ and $\mathbb{P}$.
+However, in the next corollary we show that it is in fact second-order, under the model assumption (Assumption~\ref{assump:statistical_models}).

 \begin{corollary} For all distributions $\mathbb{P} \in \mathcal{P}$, given any distribution $ \overline{\mathbb{P}}$, the remainder term $R_d(\overline{\mathbb{P}}, \mathbb{P})$ defined in~\eqref{eq:R_d_raw} is equivalent to